 (MA Anthropology of Food 2009) worked for a number of organic and community food projects in the UK before she began her PhD as a President's Scholar at Cardiff University in 2013.
 She is researching the role of community in food governance in Bristol using cultural and interpretive approaches.

-(MA Anthropology of Food 2014, anticipated) is working as a freelance cooking teacher, writer and consultant while completing her MA.
+(MA Anthropology of Food 2015, anticipated) continues to work as a freelance cooking teacher, writer and consultant while completing her MA.
 She is currently working on several cookbooks, advising behind the scenes for BBC Radio 4's The Kitchen Cabinet, and has started collaborating with other food anthropologists to bring more anthropology to her supper club, the Secret Kitchen.
-Anna hopes to slowly reduce the divide between the academic and practical realms of her work, and the opportunities may create.
+Anna hopes to do a PhD looking at food and tourism in Istria.

 (MA Anthropology of Food 2012) lives in Philadelphia and works as a Community Strategy Manager for the tech start-up Farmigo, which strives to connect small farms to residents in their community and grow the local food economy.
 Heavily focused in the San Francisco and New York areas, she is responsible for strategizing an online grocery shopping model that is convenient for both consumers and farmers alike.

 (MA Anthropology of Food 2012) Campaigns Coordinator at Farms Not Factories, a nonprofit organisation working through filmmaking and campaigning to support the food sovereignty movement.
 She is currently working on the Pig Pledge, a new campaign exposing the true costs of meat from animal factories and inspiring people to make food choices that enable fairer food and farming systems.
 She also campaigns on food and access to land with Transition Heathrow and the Food Sovereignty Movement UK.